n1ghtx0w1/n1ghtx0w1.github.io/_posts/2023-02-2-going-tech.md

 ## List of Noteable Learning Resources

-`Note` This list isn't complete and will be updated
+`Note` This list isn't complete and will be updated.
+I have experience with everything that will be listed.

 **A+** *Getting started in IT*